The books of Jim should have been a dire warning... but to whom?

 “Yes?” she replied, “The elders told me you might know my name.
 I’m sorry.
 I shouldn’t have spoken.”

-“Whoa!
+“Whoa.
+Whoa.
+Whoa.
 What is going on here?”
-My mind raced with images.
+To say I was a little freaked out would be an understatement.
+My mind sifted through images.
 A village.
 Caves.
 People.
 A forest.

 We hiked up the worn stone trail.
 Symbols lined the walls, and I recognized them.
 A green fifth planet circled a ball of fire.
 A spacecraft lay in the middle of a thriving village.
 Atop it stood a humanoid and the villagers bowed before him.
 A name filtered though my brain Jim.